Sean Gilmartin

-Sean Patrick Gilmartin (born May 8, 1990) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the New York Mets, Baltimore Orioles and Tampa Bay Rays.
+Sean Patrick Gilmartin (born May 8, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Mets, Baltimore Orioles and Tampa Bay Rays.
 Gilmartin was the 28th overall selection in the 2011 Major League Baseball draft by the Atlanta Braves.
 Prior to beginning his professional career, Gilmartin attended Florida State University, and was an All-American pitcher for the Seminoles baseball team.

 Early years

 Gilmartin was born in Moorpark, California, to Paul J., a chiropractor, and JoAnna Gilmartin.
 He attended Crespi Carmelite High School in Encino, California.
 After graduating from high school, the San Diego Padres selected Gilmartin in the 31st round of the 2008 Major League Baseball Draft.
 Gilmartin opted not to sign with San Diego, instead attending college.

 Gilmartin enrolled at Florida State University in 2009, receiving a scholarship to play college baseball for the Florida State Seminoles baseball team.
 As a junior in 2011, Gilmartin was named an All-American by Baseball America.